Thousands of electric scooters to hit Paris streets

 Lime scooters are equipped with a digital speedometer and can reach speeds of about 18 mph.
 The company charges the scooters overnight, and redistributes them around the city each morning.

--- Adam Bradshaw and Matt McFarland contributed reporting.
+-- Sam Bradpiece and Matt McFarland contributed reporting.